Back Pain Overview

 If the rupture takes place in the thoracic region, however, your upper back will hurt, especially during coughing or sneezing.

-Usually, herniated discs occur over years of bad posture, but even a sudden improper lifting or twisting result in a herniated disc.
+Usually, herniated discs occur over years of bad posture, but even a sudden improper lifting or twisting can cause it.
 Since not all cases of herniated discs hurt, a regular check-up is always recommended.

 Middle Back Pain